 Ensures flexible application.

-When analyzing charts, a bull flag’s reliability hinges on the volume during the consolidation phase.
+When analyzing charts, a bull flag’s reliability depends on the volume during the consolidation phase.
 Lower volume during this period is typically a bullish sign, confirming that the pullback is temporary.
 To avoid common issues, make sure the pattern’s formation aligns with broader market trends and fundamental factors.
+You do not want to see strong momentum against the overall trend direction during the corrective phase.

 Identifying Bull Flag Patterns